Automatic Transmission Operation

 Proper fluid service is another major factor in transmission health.
 Using the correct type of fluid and maintaining the correct fluid level are both critical for reliable operation and long service life.
 Technicians need to become comfortable with fluid inspection procedures, which will be emphasized further in a later chapter and during the lab portion of this class.

 Finally, torque converters were briefly introduced.
 While not covered in depth here, they are a crucial component, since they transfer engine torque into the transmission.
-Many people don’t fully understand how they operate, but their structure and function will be explored in another chapter.
+Many people don’t fully understand how torque converters operate.
+Their structure and function will be explored in another chapter.
 For now, review the basics of torque converter operation by watching 1:00–5:00 of the video in Figure 39.

 Chapter Review